Jump to section

 Celebrate LGBTQ+ History Month with us at the Institute Bar!

 Try our special 'La Luchadora' cocktail for just £5, which combines juicy raspberry and tangy lime into a refreshing cocktail.
-Available only during February, £1 from each sale will be donated to our Gender Expression Fund.
+Available only during February, £1 from each sale will be donated to the Gender Expression Fund.

 Coinciding with International Festival this LGBTQ+ special cocktail was named in honour of Argentinian philosopher and activist Maria Cristina Lugones.